rogonzalez92/blog-challenge/assumptions.md

 ### Backend Design

-- For this project, I only implemented the GET and DELETE methods, as these were the only requirements in the challenge.
+- For this project, I only implemented the GET, CREATE and DELETE methods, as these were the only requirements in the challenge.

 - I assumed that the GET endpoint for users would be sufficient to associate users with their posts.